-Finistirre, the last name of William H. Macy's character, is an alternate spelling of the word "finisterre", which was in ancient times the word used to denominate the edge of the flat earth.
-It means literally "end (finis) of the earth (terre)", or "land's end."
-It is also the name of the most western point of the Spanish region known as "Galicia", as well as the name of a French "département" located at the most western point of the country.
-In the french case though, spelling is "Finistère" but it has the same "end of land" meaning.
-The character's first name is "Ortolan," which could refer either to Ortolan Restaurant in Los Angeles or a mythical race of elephantine creatures in the Star Wars saga whose most recognizable member is the character "Max Rebo."
+Finistirre, the last name of William H. Macy's character, is a misspelling of "finisterre," the ancient Latin expression for the edge of the flat earth.
+It means literally "end (finis) of the earth (terre)," or "land's end."
+It is also the name of the most western point of the Spanish region of Galicia, as well as the name of a French "département" (county) of Finistère located at the most western point of the country.
+The character's first name is Ortolan, which is the scientific name of a tiny bird controversially force-fed, drowned, and consumed whole in French cuisine.

-Jason Reitman wrote individual letters to each of the stars in the film telling them why they would be right for the part.
+Director Jason Reitman wrote individual letters to each of the stars in the film, telling them why they would be right for the part.
 Every one of his first choices accepted their parts and most thanked Reitman for his great letter.

-17 minutes into the film you see an ad "More doctors smoke Alpacas than any other cigarette."
-This is a spoof on Camels cigarettes, which used that slogan on paper and on old time radio advertisements.
+17 minutes into the film, an ad saying "More doctors smoke Alpacas than any other cigarette" can be seen.
+This is a spoof on Camel cigarettes, which used that slogan on paper and on old time radio advertisements.

-Christopher Buckley's father, columnist William F. Buckley died of emphysema in 2008.
-One of Buckley Sr.'s last columns before his death was entitled "My Smoking Confessional", in which he wrote he'd ban smoking in America if he had the authority.
+Christopher Buckley's father, columnist William F. Buckley Jr., died of emphysema in 2008.
+One of Bill Buckley's last columns before his death was entitled "My Smoking Confessional," in which he wrote he would ban smoking in United States if he had the authority.

 The Academy of Tobacco Studies building in Washington, D.C. is really the Department of Energy (the James Forrestal Building) on Independence Avenue SW.
 The Academy's sign is superimposed over the actual Department of Energy sign.